datawire/datawire-common/docs/source/tutorial/intro_datawire.rst

   dw route list -f

-This -f ("follow") method subscribes to messages from the directory on the addition/deletion of new routes.
+This -f ("follow") argument subscribes to messages from the directory on the addition/deletion of new routes.

 Now, let's set up a receiver for the messages::